experiandataquality/aperture-data-studio-sdk/SDKTestFramework/README.md

 }
 ```

-This essentially replicates the column annotation for the Json parser in Data Studio as below:
+This essentially replicates the column annotation for the Sample parser in Data Studio as below:

 ![parser test setting](readme-images/parser-test-setting.png)